MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-use-default-message-handler.md

 ## Next steps

 * **Message handlers** - For a bot that's more complex that the previous example, you may want to use different forms of message handlers.
 You can add an *action* to a dialog to listen for user input as it occurs.
 See [Listen for messages using actions](bot-builder-nodejs-global-handlers.md) for information on using actions in your bot.
 Another form is a *waterfall*, which is a common way to guide the user through a series of steps or prompt the user with a series of questions before taking action.
 See [Ask questions](bot-builder-nodejs-prompts.md) for information on waterfalls.
-* **Attachments and cards** - The contents of messages aren't limited to text strings.
-Your bot can [send and receive attachments][SendAttachments], as well as present the user with [rich cards][SendCardWithButtons] that contain images and buttons.
+* **Attachments, rich cards, and suggested actions** - The contents of messages aren't limited to text strings.
+Your bot can also [send and receive attachments][SendAttachments], present the user with [rich cards][SendCardWithButtons] that contain images and buttons, and [send suggested actions](~/nodejs/bot-builder-nodejs-send-suggested-actions.md).

 ## Additional resources